Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Alexa has become a part of our family.
 You listen to songs with her, ask her to wake you up, turn on Light and much more.

 The AI-based virtual assistant has changed the general dynamics of a modern household.

 Mundane actions such as switching on the lights, fans or turning on the speaker for listening to your favourite album of music is an effortless task now.

-Yes, the majority of Alexa’s functions revolve around Internet connection so you’ll have limited interactions whilst offline.
+No, the majority of Alexa’s functions require around Internet connection so Alexa won’t work without Wi-Fi.

 Devices such as Echo Show and Echo Plus have the most off line capabilities at the moment, but the regular Echo devices do have a few features that will continue working without an active connection.
 Offline features include: